R for Biochemists @UAM

 3 1 16 5

-<- read.csv2(file = "data/coli_genomes.csv", strip.white = TRUE)
+coli_genomes <- read.csv2(file = "data/coli_genomes.csv", strip.white = TRUE)

-coli_genomes $Source <- as.factor(coli_genomes$Source)
+coli_genomes$Source <- as.factor(coli_genomes$Source)

 coli_genomes$Phylogroup <- as.factor(coli_genomes$Phylogroup)